jundalisay/superb/content/en/research/mohammad/quran/sura-006a.md

 outward or inward; and that you do not kill the soul which Allah has sanctified—except in the course of justice.
-All this He has en- joined upon you, so that you may under- stand.”
+All this He has enjoined upon you, so that you may understand.”

 152. And do not come near the property of the orphan, except with the best intentions, until he reaches maturity.
 And give full weight and full measure, equitably.
 We do not burden any soul beyond its capacity.

-And when you speak, be fair, even if it concerns a close rela- tive.
+When you speak, be fair, even if it concerns a close rela- tive.
 And fulfill your covenant with Allah.
 All this He has enjoined upon you, so that you may take heed.

 153. This is My path, straight, so follow it.
 And do not follow the other paths, lest they divert you from His path.
 All this He has enjoined upon you, that you may refrain from wrong- doing.

-154. Then We gave Moses the Scripture, per- fect for the righteous, and explaining every- thing clearly, and a beacon, and mercy, that they may believe in the encounter with their
+154. Then We gave Moses the Scripture, perfect for the righteous, and explaining every- thing clearly, and a beacon, and mercy, that they may believe in the encounter with their
 Lord.

 155. This too is a blessed Scripture that We re- vealed; so follow it, and be righteous, that you may receive mercy.

 156. Lest you say, “The Scripture was revealed to two parties before us, and we were una- ware of their teachings.”

 157. Or lest you say, “Had the Scripture been revealed to us, we would have been better guided than they.”
 Clarification has come to